 Artichokes provide lots of nutrients and antioxidants.
 Research suggests that they may help lower people's cholesterol levels and improve their gut health.

 How people prepare artichokes makes a difference to their antioxidant levels.
-One study compared boiling, frying, and steaming to see how each affected the antioxidant levels.
+One

 The results showed that steaming increased the effectiveness of the antioxidants by 15 times while boiling increased it eightfold.
 Researchers believe the reason for this is that boiling and steaming break down the cell walls, making the antioxidants more accessible.